 Our goal is to ensure communities are resilient to disasters and able to access humanitarian relief

 Following the devastating military coup in Myanmar in February 2021, which has brought untold brutal violence across the country, we had to immediately re-prioritise our work launching our relief work in direct response to the humanitarian crisis.
+We had to evacuate our teams for security purposes but our humanitarian response in Myanmar continues through a network of partners in Myanmar.

 Will you join us and stand together with the people of Myanmar?
 Your support will have a direct impact on thousands of lives affected by the conflict and give young people a future and a hope.